thenextbilliononline/thenextbillion.online/README.md

 If you're on Debian Linux, you might have to isntall git first.
 `sudo apt-get install git`

-If you're on a Mac, do step 2 first
+If you're on a Mac, skip to step 2

 ### 2. Setup correct dev environment